The “Emblems” in The Apostles’ Doctrine and Fellowship

 “Formerly, in an obscure way, there was manna for food; now, however, in full view, there is the true food, the flesh of the Word of God, as he himself says: ‘My flesh is true food, and my blood is true drink’ [John 6:55]” (Homilies on Numbers 7:2)

 Clement of Alexandria was a theologian who lived from 150-215 AD in the same region as Origen who actually was one of his students.
 With no elaboration, Jaenen says that Clement of Alexandria “thought of the words of institution [of the eucharist] as an allegory.”
 (300).
-Allegories exist on two planes - both literal and symbolic.
-When Jaenen makes these statements he ignores the fact that both conditions can exist at the same time.
+Allegories exist on two planes - both literal and symbolic, and when Jaenen makes these statements he ignores the fact that both conditions can exist at the same time.
 In his Bread of Life discourse in John chapter 6 Jesus simply did not say “this is a symbol of my body”.
 No, as Clement continues by quoting John 6:55, “‘For my blood,’ says the Lord, ‘is true drink.’"
 The early church writers, while taking Jesus at his word, also were discussing the additional layer of symbolism involved with the sacrament.
-In this way Clement describes the Eucharist as a dual reality: it is both a symbol and the real presence of Jesus's flesh and blood, operating to refresh and build up the Church.
+In this way Clement describes the Eucharist as a dual reality: it is both a symbol and a true presence of Jesus's flesh and blood, operating to refresh and build up the Church.
 In his Paedagogus (Book I), Clement spends a great amount of time weaving together the symbols of flesh, meat, food, bread, blood and milk as the consumable “properties of faith and the promise by means of which the Church…is refreshed and grows”.
 However, he states succinctly, also, “Christ Himself is food” (chapter VI).
 Obviously, he did not consider these things mutually exclusive, in fact saying further that they were “welded together and compacted of both”, his body “heavenly flesh sanctified”.
 As Clement puts it rhetorically, “For if the infancy which is characterized by the milk is the beginning of faith in Christ, then it is disparaged as childish and imperfect”.
 Therefore, there are weaknesses inherent in limiting this imagery to simply symbolic.

 Ambrose of Milan was a Roman governor who became the Bishop of Milan.
 He lived from 339-397 AD.
 Jaenen quotes him as saying, “Make this ascribed oblation reasonable and acceptable, which is the figure of the body and blood of our Lord Jesus Christ.”
 (De Sacramentum, Book IV, V).
 Again, although Ambrose mentions the symbolism, or “figure” of the eucharist here, elsewhere he clearly believes in the real presence: